Get my newest recipe via email:

 Macaroni and Cheese from the oven ready to eat in red casserole dish

 The other night, I tried a macaroni and cheese with butternut squash recipe.
-It reminded me of this mac and cheese recipe with the unique crunchy crust, so instead of a panko crust, I used my topping.
+It reminded me of this mac and cheese recipe with the unique crunchy crust.
+I decided to use my topping instead of a breadcrumb panko crust.
 So good!
-This post is an update of the original from 2014!
-Enjoy!

 When the world has got me down and I need gooey cheesy comfort food—I head to the kitchen and whip up homemade mac and cheese.
 Especially this one.
 I feel better even before it starts to bubble in the oven.